How Much Does a New Gas Furnace Cost?

 Cost data is based on research by HomeAdvisor.

 Natural gas furnaces are the most popular way to heat homes—for good reason.
 They’re fairly cheap to install and easy on the monthly budget.
-The cost of a new furnace depends on the size of your home, if you need new ducts, and if you plan to get one at a retailer or through a local contractor.
+Our new gas furnace cost guide will examine average natural gas furnace prices and break down the cost by various factors, including furnace size, energy efficiency, and brand.

 |Furnace Size (BTU)||Typical Furnace Cost with Installation*|